fukamachi/mito/README.markdown

 (#<SXQL-STATEMENT: DROP TABLE song>)
 ```

-Note that these above are multiple returned.
+Note that in the example above there were multiple values returned.
 They are the "up" statements which are the migrations to be done and the "down" statements which are to undo the migrations.
 If you want to deal with the down statements you can use `multiple-value-bind` or `multiple-value-list`.

 ##### Generating The Migration Files